Human Resources

 Occupational Health and Safety

 Based on the Meiji Group Occupational Health and Safety Policy, we recognize that safety takes precedence over everything else.
 Based on this policy, we continually work to ensure workplace safety and strive to maintain and promote employee health.
-Based on this policy, we are working with not only Meiji Group employees, but also partner companies working together on the premises to implement various measures related to safety and disaster prevention.
+Based on this policy, we are working with not only Meiji Group employees, but also contractors working together on the premises to implement various measures related to safety and disaster prevention.

 Management system